frederic-perez/AmE-dictionary/data/dictionary.md

 __burkini__
 __burlap__ _n_ :four::hammer: _A burlap bag._
 __burly__ _adj_ :seven: Strongly and heavily built. _A burly man._
+__burner phone__ _n_ A prepaid cell phone that is not bound to a contract with a carrier and is usually intended to be disposed of after use.
 __burner__ _n_ (gas cooktop) :camera:
 __burning glass__
 __burnish__ _v_ :six::hammer: (burnishing)